Need an attorney? Talk to Mark Today

 Parties must agree that they want to make a good-faith effort to work out a divorce settlement;

 Parties will be represented by their own collaborative law attorney—but they will work in a non-adversarial setting.

 Parties must sign a participation agreement acknowledging that they will attempt to resolve their issue in a fully confidential, collaborative law setting.

-Parties can leave the collaborative divorce process at any point time—but when they do so, both collaborative law attorneys will withdraw representation.
+Parties can leave the collaborative divorce process at any point in time—but when they do so, both collaborative law attorneys will withdraw representation.

 Collaborative divorce is an effective option for many couples.
-There are a number of different potential advantages to utilizing the collaborative law process to negotiate a settlement to your divorce.
+There are a number of different potential advantages to utilizing the collaborative law process to negotiate a settlement of your divorce.
 Here are five of the most notable benefits of collaborative divorce in North Carolina:

 Preserve Relationships: Collaborative divorce emphasizes cooperative problem-solving.
 It changes divorce from a “win-lose” paradigm to a “win-win” paradigm.
 It can help to limit conflict and preserve relationships.

 Save Time and Money: Divorce litigation can be time-consuming and expensive.
 In contrast, collaborative divorce can produce a faster, less costly solution.
 Divorcing couples may be able to save time and money.